Open science: Democratic school

-The democratic school concerns itself with the concept of access to knowledge.
-As opposed to focusing on the accessibility of research and its understandability, advocates of this school focus on the access of products of research to the public.
+The democratic school focuses on public access to research products (publications and data) rather than research processes or comprehensibility.
 The central concern of the school is with the legal and other obstacles that hinder the access of research publications and scientific data to the public.
 Proponents assert that any research product should be freely available. and that everyone has the same, equal right of access to knowledge, especially in the instances of state-funded experiments and data.
 Two central currents characterize this school: Open Access and Open Data.